mickley/EMU/Modules/logging/Readme.md

 ### Features
 * Writes messages to a file or the serial terminal or both.
-* Allows messages to have different levels: eg errors are more important than warnings or debug info
+* Allows messages to have different levels: eg errors are more important than warnings or debug info.
-* The level of messages that are logged can be adjusted, so that less important messages are ignored..
+* The level of messages that are logged can be adjusted, so that less important messages are ignored.

 ### Logging Module Functions